ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-11-24-php-framework-ecommerce-website-development.md

 - *Built-in security features-important especially for ecommerce websites processing financial transactions*
 - *High Compatibility with other web applications, operating systems and programming languages-allows the site to be scaled, modified and changed to accommodate a change in customer behavior or business focus*
 - *Reliable and consistent user experience-website will not malfunction because of unreliable code*
 - *Large Support Community-A PHP based platform has a huge community of support on the web.
-If your site has a problem, you won’t have to wait or pay for a vendor/web developer to offer a custom solution*
+If your site has a problem, you won't have to wait or pay for a vendor/web developer to offer a custom solution*
 - *Built-in solutions to recurring common issues-PHP frameworks avoid site problems and avoid paying for expensive solutions if there is a problem*
 - *Full Featured and highly customized-PHP frameworks offer full feature ecommerce solutions and can be customized to fit exact needs*
 - *PHP frameworks are easy for beginners*